Soccer will bring England to Russia

 But here’s another problem.
 Russia will host the World Cup in a few months.
 England has qualified.

 If Arsenal boycotts its Europa League match, England should also boycott the World Cup.
-But English fans are too sadistic to accept passing up another chance to crash out of that extravaganza.
+But English fans are too masochistic to accept passing up another chance to crash out of that extravaganza.

 Arsenal will go to Moscow.
 England will go to Russia.